dcooney/instant-images/README.txt

 = Can I legally use these photos on my website? =
 All photos published on Unsplash are licensed under Creative Commons Zero which means you can copy, modify, distribute and use the photos for free, including commercial purposes, without asking permission from or providing attribution to the photographer or Unsplash.
 [Learn More](http://creativecommons.org/publicdomain/zero/1.0/)

+= Can I search for individual photos by ID? =
+Yes!
+You can enter `id:{photo_id}` into the search box to return a single result. e.g. `id:YiUi00uqKk8`

+= I'm getting an unauthorized error message during the resize process, is there a fix? = If your site is using password protection you may need to disable the http authorization as there appears to be an issue with the `media_sideload_image` function in WP core.

 = Are the images upload to the Media Library? =